 - Latency: 2ms (LTE-A: 10ms)

 LTE-A Pro will incorporate a number of different technologies, many of which will be more advanced forms of features already present in LTE-A and even LTE.

 Carrier Aggregation enables faster data speeds by increasing the bandwidth available to devices by using more than one carrier (channel).
 It was a key feature of LTE-A specifications, supporting aggregation across FDD and TDD (frequency division duplex and time division duplex) spectrum types.
 Advanced carrier aggregation in LTE-A Pro will increase the number of different carriers that can be simultaneously supported from five (under LTE-A) to 32.

 This will be achieved through Licensed Assisted Access (LAA), which was introduced by the 3GPP in 2015; the first over-the-air trial was conducted by Qualcomm in Germany in November 2015.
 Spectrum availability is an issue with LTE but there is significant unlicensed 5GHz frequency available that is currently used by WiFi networks.
 LAA allows the simultaneous use of licensed and unlicensed spectrum bands to make the most efficient use of all available spectrum, while LTE WiFi (Link) Aggregation (LWA) enables aggregation between LTE and WiFi.

-Enhanced LAA (eLAA) is a project within R14 that will allow licensed and unlicensed spectrum aggregation in the uplink, in addition to the downlink streams supported by LAA.
+Enhanced LAA (eLAA) was a project within R14 that allows licensed and unlicensed spectrum aggregation in the uplink, in addition to the downlink streams supported by LAA.